-Man found dead inside Sammamish home after possible drive-by shooting
+Man found dead at Sammamish Airbnb after possible drive-by shooting

-A man with a gunshot wound was found dead inside a Sammamish home overnight after what may have been a drive-by shooting.
+A man with a gunshot wound was found dead inside a large Sammamish home overnight after what may have been a drive-by shooting.

+A neighbor told us the home is listed on Airbnb and Vrbo and that her daughter’s friends have rented it.

-At 1:21 a.m. on Thursday, 911 dispatchers received a call from the 3500 block of East Lake Sammamish Road Southeast.
+At 1:21 a.m. on Thursday, 911 dispatchers received a call from a home in the 3500 block of East Lake Sammamish Road Southeast.

 According to King County Sheriff’s Office spokesman Sgt.
-Eric White, the caller reported hearing gunshots in what was later determined to be a possible drive-by shooting.
+Eric White, the caller reported hearing gunshots.

-When deputies arrived, they found a man with a gunshot wound inside a home.
+When deputies arrived at the home, they found a man with a gunshot wound inside.
 The victim was in his 60s.
+The person who called 911 was also there.

 Medics arrived and tried to save the man, but he was pronounced dead.

+White said the gunshots were later determined to be from a possible drive-by shooting.

-There are no suspects in the shooting.
+There are no suspects.

 King County Sheriff’s Office Major Crimes detectives are investigating.